Skip to main content

 • What have you learned in high school or previous college courses that made you want to know more?

-If you don’t have a general understanding of the different options to choose from, it makes the process all the more difficult.
+If you don’t have a general understanding of the different options available, it makes choosing a major all the more difficult.
 Looking at what universities have to offer can help you narrow down what you're most interested in.
 Do they have different concentrations in your desired field?
 What are their most popular majors?
 A major you might be interested in may not be offered at a school of your choice.

 Adding a Minor